Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

     * (optional) `default` is the default container runtime to use for running Docker containers.
 This option has no effect on `singularity` containers.
+* (optional) `environment_variables` that are set on the Azure Batch start task.
+Note that environment variables are not expanded and are passed as-is.

 ## Full template
 A full template of a credentials file can be found